whole-tale/wt-design-docs/users_guide/environments.rst

 Jupyter Notebook
 ^^^^^^^^^^^^^^^^
-The *Jupyter Notebook* Environment runs on Ubuntu Core 14.04 which includes CUDA and Theano.
-It is meant to be a minimal Python Environment, which can be extended by installing packages with::
+The *Jupyter Notebook* Environment runs on Ubuntu Core 14.04 which includes CUDA_ and Theano_.
+It is meant to be a minimal high performance Python Environment, which can be extended by installing packages with::

   ! pip install --user <package>

-Refer to the **Advanced** section below to learn how to find the Environment's username.
+Refer to the **Advanced** section below to learn how to find the Environment's username and other parameters that may help

 Packages that are bundled with this Environment include